MartinvonBerg/GpxTaggerApp/readme.md

 -   Add GPS information (geotagging) to photos or adjust existing GPS data
 -   Write metadata (title, description, GPS) back into the image files
+-   And yes: It is yet another GEO-Tagger (YAGT) amongst dozens of others.

 ## Requirements